 Clothes, cookware, appliances and tools are some of the most popular items on the forum.

-You’ll also enjoy these high-end products more each and every time you get to use them, as their cost-per-use declines over time.
+You’ll also enjoy these high-end products more every time you get to use them as their cost-per-use declines over time.

-Anyone who has traveled to Western Europe on a budget can tell you that one thing that’s constantly on your mind is money.
+Anyone who has traveled to Western Europe on a budget can tell you that money is constantly on your mind.
 Food, transportation, lodging and entertainment run high in these counties.

-For example, when I visited Buenos Aires, the goal was to eat at each of the top 10 restaurants on TripAdvisor, because a high-end meal for two would run $30 to $50.
-In order to knock off the top 10 list in a place like Paris, you’re likely looking at 10 times that cost.
+For example, when I visited Buenos Aires, the goal was to eat at each of the top 10 restaurants on TripAdvisor because a high-end meal for two would run just $30 to $50.
+To knock off the top 10 list in a place like Paris, you’re likely looking at 10 times that cost.

-The idea is to first ask, “What do I LOVE to spend money on?”
+The idea is to ask yourself the following: “What do I LOVE to spend money on?”